clarkvd/hur_lab_foxp3/README.md

 The repository is organized by figure, with each folder corresponding to a figure in the manuscript and the analysis pipeline used to generate it.

+> **Note on motif orientation:**
+> For clarity in the manuscript, motifs were shown in reverse complement format (e.g., `NNNNNNN TCGA GTAAACA`) to aid biological interpretation.
+However, all analyses in this repository were performed on the original orientation present in the oligo (`TGTTTAC TCGA NNNNNNN`).

 ### `Figure1` – Paired-End Reads: Trimming, Motif Enrichment, and Visualization

 This notebook processes paired-end PD-seq reads.
 It includes: